Type: heavy tank.

 M26 Pershing: In ‘limited procurement’ condition originally as T26E3.

-T26E5: This became a heavy assault type of the M26 with heavier frontal armour on hull, turret, and mantlets.
-In its last variety it had a heavier turret with 11 inch of armour on the mantlet, and 6 inch of frontal armour on the hull Weight was Fifty-one (short) tons.
+T26E5: This became a heavy assault type of the M26 with heavier frontal armor on hull, turret, and mantles.
+In its last variety it had a heavier turret with 11 inch (ca. 28 cm) of armor on the mantles, and 6 inch (ca. 15 cm) of frontal armor on the hull Weight was Fifty-one (short) tons.
 The track had been completely equipped with grousers.
 Categorized ‘limited procurement’, Twenty-seven were manufactured, beginning June 1945, all at Detroit Arsenal.
 The additional weight of the T2E5 had a negative influence on performance and this tank wasn’t regarded as completely acceptable.

 Cargo Carrier T31: This became the ammunition carrier created to go along with the T84 HMc.
 It included a cargo space instead of the howitzer mount.
 Develop of the prototype began in April 1944 and trials were under way when the war was over.